 Smoking a pork shoulder, also known as pork butt or Boston butt, requires time, patience, and love for barbecue!
-The slow and low cooking method transforms this affordable cut of meat into tender, flavorful perfection, making it a favorite among pitmasters and backyard barbecue enthusiasts.
-If this is your first time, you might be wondering how long to smoke a pork shoulder at 225°F. Let’s break it down!
+The slow and low cooking method transforms this affordable cut of meat into tender, flavorful perfection making it a favorite among pitmasters and backyard barbecue enthusiasts.

 For the best results, plan for approximately 1.5 to 2 hours of smoking time per pound of pork shoulder at 225°F. For example, if you have a 10-pound pork shoulder, you can estimate the cook time to be around 15 to 20 hours.
 However, it's important to remember that these are just estimates, and the actual cooking time of a smoked pork butt may vary based on factors such as the smoker's temperature stability and outdoor conditions.

-The internal temperature of the meat should be around 205°F (96°C), The smoked pork butt should be tender and ready to be enjoyed.
+The internal temperature of the meat should be around 205°F (96°C).
+The smoked pork butt should be tender and ready to be enjoyed.
 To test for doneness, insert a meat thermometer into the thickest part of the pork shoulder, avoiding contact with the bone or fat.

 A pork shoulder, also known as pork butt or Boston butt, is a cut of meat from the upper part of the front leg of a pig.
 It's is a flavorful and versatile cut, typically used for slow cooking methods such as roasting, braising, or smoking.